Got a truck full of dope, plug on the coke

 DNA is identified as the source of genetic information.
 The “action” of a gene is described in mechanistic terms: genes encode chemical messages to build proteins that ultimately enable form and function.

-I didn’t count, but Mukherjee goes on to use the word throughout the book, a lot.
+I did not count, but Mukherjee goes on to use the word throughout the book, a lot.
 His point is that this idea of focusing on the action or mechanics was shared by many of the world’s best scientists & led to the discovery of how heredity works!

 No one will ever mistake me for an expert on genetics, but an important takeaway from the book was the reinforcement of this mindset that has already drastically helped me filter what I hear & see.
 When someone is telling you why something is the way it is, look for the mechanisms that allow it to be that way.
 A complicated issue like opioid drug addiction in the United States can be better understood by looking to the possible mechanisms.
 Here are a few: